Quickstart

 Installation

-You can install ChannelIO SDK through Swift Package Manager, CocoaPods, and Carthage.
+You have the option to install the ChannelIO SDK using Swift Package Manager, CocoaPods, or Carthage.

 Swift Package Manager

-You can use Swift Package Manager to install ChannelIO SDK.
-Xcode 11 version or later is required.
+You can use Swift Package Manager to install ChannelIO SDK. make sure you have Xcode 11 or a more recent version.

 1. Add the ChannelIO Swift package repository URL.
-After setting the version, click the Add Package button.
+Once you've set the version, click the Add Package button.

 https://github.com/channel-io/channel-talk-ios-framework